-For the book—praise from readers and reviewers:
+For The Tiffany Box—praise from readers and reviewers:

 A beautifully executed exploration of the human heart — its strength, resiliency and infinite capacity to love. —Hal Corley, Emmy Award winning writer and playwright